moneymanagerex/themes/README.md

 - A master.css file used for HTML formatting, accompanyimng files for the master.css file may also be included (e.g. background.png files)
 - Icons that make up the theme (see [Default Theme](system-themes/default/) for detail on the full list of icons)

+A theme file can hold two variants of master.css and icons, one use for the OS 'Light/Normal' mode and one for 'Dark' mode.
+The actual use of the 'Dark' mode variant depends upon the OS version.
+At time of writing this is only supported on MacOs 10.14+.

+### Notes for 'Dark' Mode

+- The name of the the master.css file and icon names for this mode should be prefixed by **dark-**
+- The JSON for this mode is within a 'dark' section, see below.

 ## JSON content

 ### Example JSON